ai4sd/multiscale-byte-lm/README.md

 # 240 159 145 ...
 159 164 150
 ```

+Our approach of decoding from UTF-8 uses the [`replace` strategy](https://docs.python.org/3/library/codecs.html#error-handlers) for dealing with malformed data, which enables continuous decoding even for partially corrupted sequences.
+Whenever `decode_utf8` is `False`, raw bytes are streamed and you'll need to deal with corrupted UTF-8 sequences on your own.

 ## Local development setup

 We use `uv` for packaging and dependency management.
 Before proceeding, install a recent version (>= `0.5`) via the instructions on [the homepage](https://docs.astral.sh/uv/getting-started/installation/).